tasseomancy/tasseomancy.github.io/_posts/2018-02-07-peer-to-peer-route-planning.md

 The complete path is calculated, and will update automatically as Alice and Bob walk toward each other, and as intermediate devices move around.

+For more information, see <a href="http://jakebeal.com/Publications/SAC2015-Protelis.pdf">Protelis: Practical Aggregate Programming</a>, Danilo Pianini, Mirko Viroli, Jacob Beal, ACM Symposium on Applied Computing 2015, April 2015.